 The LIFX application is basically the smart light bulb’s remote control.
 With it, one gets to control the colors of the lights or how dim and bright they can be.
 A lot of other wireless LED light-bulb applications have that, but the LIFX app is nicely developed.
 The user interface is intuitive and beautifully designed.
-Everything is neatly organised so that you can get to whatever you need with a few taps on your smart phone.
+Everything is neatly organized so that you can get to whatever you need with a few taps on your smartphone.

 So many light features to choose from!

 Speaking of the light colors, the application gives you a variety of options to play around with the light bulb.
 You can edit the color and brightness of the light.
 And when I say color, I mean a variety of color 16 million to be exact.
 The available hues range from cool whites to neon pink.
 The shades are presented in a color wheel format, like a rainbow which makes it easy to choose from the different shades you want your light bulb to emit.